anton-k/mig/docs/src/00-foreword.md

 ### scotty

-The scotty is also in domain of simple, easy to use solutions. so why did I wrote mig and havn't used the scotty instead?
+The scotty is also in domain of simple, easy to use solutions. so why did I wrote mig and haven't used the scotty instead?
-Scotty features more imperative approach where you write handlert as expression for Scotty library monad.
+Scotty features more imperative approach where you write handlers as expression for Scotty library monad.
 But it does not looks so well as in servant's case to me.
-It is harder to assemble servers from parts. and I really like the idea of type-safe convertions of various parts of request and response.
+It is harder to assemble servers from parts.
+And I really like the idea of type-safe conversions of various parts of request and response.